-Both sections of INAG 310 will be offered online in an asynchronous format.
+INAG 310 will be offered face-to-face this semester in KH 307 from 12:00-12:50 MWF.
 This course is divided into specific modules.
 Each module will have a specific deadline for completion and specific requirements to complete before the next module becomes available.
 All required content for each module will be grouped together unless indicated otherwise.